oxidecomputer/console/README.md

 ### E2E tests with [Playwright](https://playwright.dev/)

 Playwright tests match the filename pattern `.e2e.ts`.
-The basic command to run all tests is `yarn playwright test`.
+The basic command to run all tests is `yarn e2e`.
 You may have to run `yarn playwright install` after `yarn install` to get the browser binaries.

+There are two types of tests in our project.
+Validation tests which rely on mocked responses from MSW and smoke tests which assume a clean environment.
+Smoke tests are design to be ran against a rack meaning they create any required resources for the test and clean up after themselves.

+Tests are ran across `chrome`, `firefox`, and `safari` when running `yarn e2e`.
+Test runs can be isolated to a single browser by setting a `BROWSER` environment variable like `BROWSER=chrome yarn e2e`.
+Tests can be further isolated down to either smoke or validation suites by providing a `--project` argument.
+For example, `yarn e2e --project=validate-chrome` or `yarn e2e --project=smoke-firefox`.

 Some debugging tricks (see the docs [here](https://playwright.dev/docs/debug) for more details):

 - Add `await page.pause()` to a test and run `yarn e2e <test file> --headed --project=chromium` to run a test in a single headed browser with the excellent [Inspector](https://playwright.dev/docs/inspector) open and pause at that line.
 This is perfect for making sure the screen looks like you expect at that moment and testing selectors to use in the next step.

+To debug end-to-end failures on CI checkout the branch with the failure and run `./tools/debug-ci-e2e-fail.sh`.
+It'll download the latest failures from CI and allow you to open a [playwright trace](https://playwright.dev/docs/trace-viewer-intro#viewing-the-trace) of the failure.

 ### Other useful commands